-If you are a nurse who is registered in one of the three divisions (RNID, RPN, RGN) of the NMBI Register, you may apply to enter the Post-Registration RCN (Registered Children's Nurse) programme.
+Nurses registered in one of the three divisions (RNID, RPN, RGN) of the NMBI Register, may apply to enter the Post-Registration RCN (Registered Children's Nurse) programme.
 The programme is 12 months full-time in duration.

+Eligibility of additional registration as an RCN is based on successfull completion of the programme, and an award of a higher diploma from a HEI.

-If you successfully complete the programme, you will be awarded a higher diploma from a HEI, and you can apply to us for registration as an RCN The three HEIs and the three linked Dublin healthcare agencies offering the Post-Registration RCN programme are:
+The three HEIs and the three linked Dublin healthcare agencies offering the Post-Registration RCN programme are:

-- DCU in partnership with Children's Health Ireland at Temple Street - Trinity in partnership with Children's Health Ireland at Tallaght - UCD in partnership with Children's Health Ireland at Crumlin
+- DCU in partnership with Children's Health Ireland at Temple Street - TCD in partnership with Children's Health Ireland at Tallaght - UCD in partnership with Children's Health Ireland at Crumlin

 The Post-Registration Midwifery programme leading to the qualification of Registered Midwife (RM) is 18 months full-time in duration.
-You must first be registered as a general nurse (RGN) with us before applying for the Post-Registration Midwifery programme.
+Applicants must first be registered as a general nurse (RGN) before applying for the Post-Registration Midwifery programme.